 - The Student Development Team has been working tirelessly to ensure you continue to have educational programming, abundant support, and fun activities.
 They’re a creative and innovative team that has planned in-person, virtual, and hybrid experiences for you in the coming months.
 BUT…we need your help to make this semester the best possible semester it can be.
 Please be patient and flexible as we invite you to try new things in new ways.
 And please share your feedback and creative ideas about ways we can continue to support and engage with you!

 - Student organizations and Greek organizations will operate very differently this semester and must follow the guidelines outlined in the attached documents to ensure a safe and productive Fall.

 - Fraternity residents, and those utilizing Greek suites in Elsey Hall, will be expected to follow the same expectations for those living in the residence halls.
 Those policies have been adapted for Greek residents and are attached here.
-Taylor Dwyer, your advisors, your house corporations, and the college as a whole are ready to be your partners as you rise to the challenges of the semester.
+Your advisors, your house corporations, and the college as a whole are ready to be your partners as you rise to the challenges of the semester.
 Please know that those of you who live in college-approved fraternity housing, as well as those utilizing Greek suites in Elsey Hall, are held to both the college policies and your inter/national organization’s regulations.
 Please be familiar with those policies and the community responsibilities you will be accountable for.